 What we do

 After the earthquake and tsunami hit Sulawesi, the Indonesian Government invited International NGOs to support local NGOs to implement the relief interventions.
-ZOA decided to continue working with YBT.
+ZOA decided to continue working with our partner from Lombok YBT (Yayasan Bumi Tangguh).
 Furthermore, 2 new partners were identified, TSA (The Salvation Army Indonesia) and IMDS (Indonesia Mennonite Diakonie Service).

 Donors and partners

 With funding from